oridanus/distributed-cucumber/README.md

 ### Workers

-the workers will checkout out "parallel-branch" the run your
+the workers will checkout out "parallel-branch" created in the splitter, then run your test suit, each with the corresponding tag